Jananana1/academicpredictor/README.md

 - **Medium–High Risk**
 - **Low–Medium Risk**
 - **Low Risk**
+The system will also show the average of the user's input, personalized study tips that is based on your prediction result.
 4. You can also:
 - Add new quiz entries
 - View all generated predictions